Chart Color Schemes

 Cloverdale hosts a young demographic, positioning it in the bottom quartile nationwide

 Cloverdale's median age is 34 years, which is lower than Greater Perth's average of 37 and Australia's national average of 38 years.
-Compared to Greater Perth, Cloverdale has a higher proportion of residents aged 25-34 years at 20.4%, but fewer residents aged 5-14 years at 10.7%.
+Compared to Greater Perth, Cloverdale has a higher percentage of residents aged 25-34 at 20.4%, but fewer residents aged 5-14 at 10.7%.
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and present, the proportion of residents aged 35 to 44 has increased from 15.2% to 15.9%, while the proportion of those aged 15 to 24 has decreased from 13.2% to 12.2%.
-By 2041, population forecasts indicate substantial demographic changes in Cloverdale.
+Between the 2021 Census and now, the population percentage for those aged 35 to 44 has increased from 15.2% to 15.9%, while the percentage for those aged 15 to 24 has decreased from 13.2% to 12.2%.
+By 2041, demographic forecasts indicate substantial changes in Cloverdale's population structure.
 The 45 to 54 age group is projected to grow by 33%, adding 383 residents to reach a total of 1,530.
 Conversely, the 5 to 14 age group shows minimal growth of just 2% (23 people).